klieret/rtk-lookup/readme.md

 * default (```.d```): Do nothing.
 * copy (```.c```): Copy result to clipboard.
 * lookup (```.w```): Lookup expression (default: tangorin.com with firefox)
+* conditional: Lookup expression if the search gave a unique result
 * primitive (```.p```): Try to find kanji by specifying primitives (this requires an additional file that contains all the kanji stories of the user)

 The current mode is displayed by the prompt.